 Escaping a home where an abuser maintains control does not always equal freedom for women facing intimate partner violence (IPV).
 Often, it is a path directly to the streets.

-The Domestic Violence Unified Project Rapid Re-Housing Program (DV-UP Rapid Re-Housing) is designed to serve single women and women with 1 to 2 children, who are currently fleeing domestic violence.
-This program provides short-term rental assistance and services for women and children facing immediate need.
+The Domestic Violence Unified Project Rapid Re-Housing Program (DV-UP Rapid Re-Housing) is designed to serve single survivors and survivors who are looking for a 1 or 2 bedroom dwelling and are currently fleeing domestic violence.
+This program provides short-term rental assistance and services for survivors and their families who are experiencing homelessness.
 While some housing providers refuse to accommodate survivors of IPV, DV-UP Rapid Re-Housing offers assistance without preconditions (such as income or employment).
-WC&S Advocates support the women in three core ways:
+WC&S Advocates support the survivors in three core ways:

 Housing Identification – Identifying decent, safe, and affordable housing in a quick manner while making sure the individual or family has a choice in their housing.